ppreshant/flow_cytometry/notes-flowcytometry.md

 ## Gating
+- [ ] Is there a way to gate a `mindensity` to be in the middle of two samples (one positive and one negative)? _Start looking at openCyto and then flowWorkspace documentations_
-- [ ] Is there a `flowWorkspace` way to gate (quad gate..?) on a single sample and use the same gating parameters across all samples?
+- [x] Is there a `flowWorkspace` way to gate (quad gate..?) on a single sample and use the same gating parameters across all samples?
 	- [x] (_use biexp_): `mindensity` gate value causes convergence problems with logicle transform
 - [ ] figure out how to add filterID with mindensity